 Where Can I Find the Common Formats?

-The most recent versions of the Common Formats are available on the PSO PPC Web site.
+The most recent versions of the Common Formats are available on the Patient Safety Organization (PSO) Privacy Protection Center (PPC) Web site.

 How Can I Comment on the Common Formats?

 To provide feedback on the Common Formats, go to the National Quality Forum (NQF) Web site for Common Formats.